Watch a time-lapse video of Angela working in the sediment analysis laboratory.

 The USGS Pacific Coastal and Marine Science Center stores, processes, and analyzes seafloor cores and sediment samples in Santa Cruz, California.
 For more information about our capabilities, please contact the lab manager, Michael Torresan, firstname.lastname@example.org, 831-460-7425.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 A new core or sample of ocean sediment might go through many different processing and analytical steps, depending on research needs.
-Angela Tan, a USGS physical scientist, demonstrates the processes.
+Below, follow along as Angela Tan, a USGS physical scientist, demonstrates.

 Click any photograph to see a larger version in a new window.

 We take most cores and samples straight from the loading dock into a large walk-in refrigerator (about 780 square feet), kept at the international core curation standard of 4° C plus or minus 2° C. Each core and sample must be labeled with an identifier and metadata, which follows the material through processing and analysis.